-The Loan Agreement, as amended by the Deferral Agreement and the First Amendment, provides for monthly cash interest-only payments following the funding date of each respective tranche and continuing thereafter through December 31, 2022 to the extent that the Company does not borrow any part of the Second Tranche or December 31, 2023 if the Company has borrowed some or all of the Second Tranche.
-Outstanding principal balances under the Term Loan, as amended by the First Amendment, bear interest at a floating per annum rate equal to (A) if the Company does not borrow under the Second Tranche, the greater of (x) 1% above the prime rate or (y) 4.25%; or (B) if the Company does borrow under the Second Tranche, the greater of (x) 3% above the prime rate or (y) 6.25%.
+The Loan Agreement, as amended by the Deferral Agreement, the First Amendment, and the Second Amendment, provides for monthly cash interest-only payments following the funding date of each respective tranche and continuing thereafter through December 31, 2022 to the extent that the Company does not borrow any part of the Second Tranche or June 30, 2023 if the Company has borrowed some or all of the Second Tranche.

-Following the interest-only period, the outstanding Term Loan balance will be payable in (i) 37 consecutive monthly payments (or 25 if the Company borrows under the Second Tranche) after the end of the interest-only period and continuing on the same day of each month thereafter, in amounts that would fully amortize such Term Loan balance, as of the first business day of the first month following the amendment interest-only period, over the repayment period, plus (ii) monthly payments of accrued but unpaid interest.
-The final payment due on the maturity date shall include all outstanding principal and all accrued unpaid interest and an end of term payment totaling (x) 6% of the original funded principal amount of the First Tranche if the Company does not borrow under the Second Tranche, or (y) 9.5% of the total original funded principal amount under the First and Second Tranche if the Company does borrow under the Second Tranche (the End of Term Payment).
+Following the interest-only period, the outstanding Term Loan balance will be payable in (i) 37 consecutive monthly payments (or 31 if the Company borrows under the Second Tranche) after the end of the interest-only period and continuing on the same day of each month thereafter, in amounts that would fully amortize such Term Loan balance, as of the first business day of the first month following the amended interest-only period, over the repayment period, plus (ii) monthly payments of accrued but unpaid interest.

+The Second Amendment amended the Second Tranche Final Payment due on the maturity date, which payments shall include all outstanding principal and all accrued unpaid interest and an end of term payment, or the Supplemental Final Payment, totaling (x) 6.0% of the original funded principal amount of the First Tranche, and (y) 4.0% of the total original funded principal amount under the Second Tranche if the Company does borrow under the Second Tranche.

-We may prepay amounts outstanding under the Term Loan at any time provided certain notification conditions are met, in which case, all outstanding principal plus accrued and unpaid interest, the End of Term Payment, a prepayment fee between 1% and 3% of the principal amount of the first and second tranches, and any bank expenses become due and payable.
+The Second Amendment also amended the prepayment amounts, so that we may prepay amounts outstanding under the Term Loan at any time provided certain notification conditions are met, in which case, all outstanding principal plus accrued and unpaid interest, the Supplemental Final Payment, a prepayment fee of 1% or 2% of the principal amount of the first and second tranches, and any bank expenses become due and payable.

 The Loan Agreement, as amended, contains certain covenants that limit our ability to engage in certain transactions that may be in our long-term best interest, including entering into a change in control transaction.
 The Loan Agreement, as amended, also contains certain covenants that limit our ability to obtain additional debt financing, including incurring debt from third parties not permitted under the Loan Agreement, as amended, or incurring liens or encumbrances on our property.
 While we have not previously breached and are currently in compliance with the covenants contained in the Loan Agreement, as amended, we may breach these covenants in the future.
 Our ability to comply with these covenants may be affected by events and factors beyond our control.
-In the event that we breach one or more covenants, Silicon Valley Bank may choose to declare an event of default and require that we immediately repay all amounts outstanding under the Loan Agreement, terminate any commitment to extend further credit and foreclose on the collateral.
-In addition, if an event of default occurs under the Loan Agreement, as amended, Silicon Valley Bank may, among other things, accelerate the Term Loan or do any acts it considers necessary or reasonable to protect its security interest in the collateral under the Term Loan.
+In the event that we breach one or more covenants, Silicon Valley Bank may choose to declare an event of default and require that we immediately repay all amounts outstanding under the Loan Agreement, as amended, Silicon Valley Bank may, among other things, accelerate the Term Loan or do any acts it considers necessary or reasonable to protect its security interest in the collateral under the Term Loan.
 Events of default include the occurrence of a material adverse change in our business, operations, or condition (financial or otherwise).
 The occurrence of any of these events could have a material adverse effect on our business, financial condition, and results of operations.